 A quick note to the more secular followers of our We Must Unite! movement: You, also, are welcome here and are a member in good standing.
-I do not write this to convert everyone.
+I write this not to convert everyone.
 As it has been said before “For those who believe in God, no explanation is necessary.
 For those who do not believe in God, no explanation will suffice.”
 And I accept this with no hostility towards anyone but simply write this out of a sense of duty.
 For there are some elite sectors of society that now hold traditional values in utter contempt.
 "Science" now somehow justifies every new radical, brainless notion of the Far Left.
 And that hostility towards basic, traditional values has taken on a more and more militant turn.
 Despite being a country founded on freedom of religion, I even fear that religion is turning into a critical fault line in today’s society/cultural wars.
 It should not happen that way, I am against it happening that way, but I fear that it is still going to happen that way anyway.
 Thus, my article: I simply choose to defend the reasonableness of belief in God - and the reasonableness of still getting along with each other even if we hold different beliefs about God.
 With this said, I now present the following article to all our readers – both the religious and less religious equally alike.
 IN THE BEGINNING … GOD!

 I, as a believer, say yes – and that there are many things that can take us down this path.
 For the moment, however, let us just start with a general test of this matter.
 For how, precisely, could our universe even have a beginning – and then be where we are at right now?
 It is not as straightforward a process as one might assume.
 For example:

 We have entropy.
 What this means is that, if the universe is around long enough then it will eventually burn out.
 And thus, we will all wind up being nothing but exhausted bits of (former) energy.
 I will call this the Existential Deadline.
 After a certain amount of time, everything burns out and is done doing anything for ever after.